Here are some frequently asked questions.

 Avoid adding dormer windows to the front of your house; they are much less intrusive on the rear roof slope and even on the sides.

 Exterior Walls: Never sandblast to clean or remove paint from brick walls; use appropriate chemical cleaners and low pressure (400 psi) wash instead.
-Sandblasting and cialis professional 20 mg high-pressure washes permanently damage the viagra on women protective outer layer of the brick.
+Sandblasting and high-pressure washes permanently damage the protective outer layer of the brick.
 Always clean small test patches first in order to determine the gentlest effective method.

 Repoint deteriorated mortar joints with a softer, high-lime content mortar rather than modern mortar that is made up mostly of Portland cement.
-Modern mortar is stronger than the old brick, so as the building expands and contracts through the seasons the brick will be the first to buy prescription viagra without crack.
+Modern mortar is stronger than the old brick, so as the building expands and contracts through the seasons the brick will be the first to crack.
 A basic historic mortar mix contains one part lime to three parts sand.

 Avoid aluminum or vinyl siding, even on soffit and eaves.
 They often obscure architectural details, can trap moisture inside the wall, and are not as maintenance-free as their manufacturers would lead us to believe (dents and scratches can't be fixed, colors fade over time, etc.).

 Exterior woodwork can be protected from the elements with a good paint job.
 This includes proper preparation of the surface and the right kind of paint (oil base paints hold up better than acrylic).